WebSystemsSolutions/OpenCart-Shopify-Nomenclature-Migration/README.txt

 3) Go to Shopify shop, go to Apps on the left.
 1. Next, "Manage private apps."
 At the top right is "Create a new private app".
-2. Select the "Products, variants and collections" and "Products, variants and collections" permissions - Read and Write.
+2. Select the "Products, variants and collections", "Product information", "Discounts", "Inventory" permissions - Read and Write.
 3. "Webhook API Version" - 2019-04 (Latest)
 4. "Allow this app to access your storefront data using the Storefront API" - tick, and everything below.
 5. Copy the "Admin API → Password".